AccelerateHS/accelerate-tensorflow/README.md

 env LD_LIBRARY_PATH="$ENV" accelerate_tensorflow_lite_datadir="$PWD/accelerate-tensorflow-lite" "$(cabal list-bin nofib-tensorflow-lite)"
 ```

+A shorthand for the `env LD_LIBRARY_PATH="..."` prefix is [`./in-env.sh`](in-env.sh).

-This uses the Tensorflow submodule already contained within the tensorflow-haskell submodule.
+The version of TensorFlow being used is that in the submodule contained within the `tensorflow-haskell` submodule.
-Currently, this is Tensorflow 2.10.1.
+This is TensorFlow version 2.10.1.
+Both repositories have some patches applied at the time of writing, and are hence forks of upstream.